 I always say that I run at “o’dark-thirty” but in the summer months it actually is light out for my 5:00 am (ish) runs.
-Now that we are well into October, it is dark until 6:30 am, and even people who run in the evenings may find themselves running in the dark.
+Now that we are heading into fall, it is dark until 6:30 am, and even people who run in the evenings may find themselves running in the dark.

 (sunrise out my backyard window)